-Easier than pie and just as—if not more—delicious, crisp is the shortest route to fruit dessert happiness.
-And while this recipe calls for apples, the buttery, lemon-nutmeg pecan topping (loosely adapted from chef Suzanne Drexhage of Berkeley's Bartavelle) is equally at home on berries, peaches, or any other crisp-bound fruit.
+Easier than pie and just as delicious, if not more so, crisp is the shortest route to fruit-dessert happiness.
+While this recipe calls for apples, the buttery topping scented with lemon and nutmeg (loosely adapted from a recipe by Chef Suzanne Drexhage of Berkeley, California's Bartavelle) is equally at home on berries, peaches, or any other crisp-bound fruit.

 - Toasted pecans, raw sugar, lemon zest, and grated nutmeg combine to form an easy crisp topping full of contrasting textures and flavors.